austineamonn/SummerResearch2024/README.md

 Additional Mentors: Dr. Caroline Dong

-## General Outline of Summer Research Project:
+## General Outline of Research Project:
 First a synthetic dataset was generated based on both real life data and synthetic mappings.
 Within the mapping there are three column types: Xp are private data that should not be leaked, X are the data being used to calculate Xu the utility data that the machine learning model is trying to predict.
 Then the feature importance for the dataset was calculated based on how much each X column impacted the target Xu column.
 Then the data was privatized using a variety of techniques including variations on differential privacy and random shuffling.
 Then the privacy loss - utility gain tradeoff was calculated across machine learning models and privatization techniques.

 ### Goal: